 The prosecutor indicated at sentencing that she was requesting the “mandatory minimum” sentence for possession of child pornography.
 The law, as read by the government, required that our client be sentenced to a term of prison including three years initial confinement.

-Attorney Meyer argued that a mandatory minimum sentence didn’t apply.
+We argued that a mandatory minimum sentence didn’t apply.
 He broke down the law, word for word, showing that it didn’t actually require three years prison.
-Meyer requested the defendant receive a much lighter prison sentence of one year in custody.
-The defendant was eventually sentenced to the one year in custody, exactly at Meyer argued for.
+We requested the defendant receive a much lighter prison sentence of one year in custody.
+The defendant was eventually sentenced to the one year in custody, exactly as we argued for.

 What’s the law say?

 Section 939.617(1) of the Wisconsin Statutes indicates that if a person is convicted of a violation of 948.12 (possession of child pornography) the court “shall impose a bifurcated sentence” subject to two exceptions.
 The statute goes on to indicate that the term of confinement in prison portion of the bifurcated sentence must be 3 years.